backbonesk/chaching/README.md

 ## Changelog
 To release v1.0 code of the library needs to have a more thorough tutorial to explain it's usage as well as complete tests.

+### v0.14.0: 2016/03/31

+Added support for HMAC encoding required from all new clients to Tatra banka's CardPay and TatraPay services along with ECDSA message signing (for the signing to work correctly, `openssl` PHP extension is required).

 ### v0.13.1: 2015/09/09

 Fixes minor issue for handling empty "merchant data" field with GP webpay payment method.